CERTCC/SSVC/doc/md_src_files/07_00_prioritization.md

  - ([*Human Impact*](#human-impact) IS [medium](#human-impact))
  - THEN priority is *scheduled*.

-This logical statement is captured in line 35 of the deployer `.csv` file.
+This example logical statement is captured in (line 35 of the deployer `.csv` file)[https://github.com/CERTCC/SSVC/blob/main/data/csvs/deployer-options.csv#L35].

 There are different formats for capturing these prioritization decisions depending on how and where they are going to be used.
 In this paper, we primarily represent a full set of guidance on how one stakeholder will make a decision as a **decision tree**.